Euclid preparation. XCVIII. Cosmology Likelihood for Observables in Euclid (CLOE). 5: Extensions beyond the standard modelling of theoretical probes and systematic effects: Introduction

 These models typically introduce a new time-dependent scalar degree of freedom to general relativity (GR).
-This degree of freedom, in addition to changing the background evolution, can exhibit spatial fluctuations which both affect LSS.
-Such fluctuations can arise either from a non-minimal coupling of the field to gravity~\citep[see][for example]{Amendola:2003wa} or from the field adopting a low characteristic speed of sound~\citep[see][for example]{Gleyzes:2014rba}.
-If the field also couples to the matter sector, it can mediate an additional `fifth force' which, if also coupled to baryons, must be screened at small scales to evade stringent constraints from Solar System tests of gravity~\citep{Will:2005va}.
+This degree of freedom, which alters the background evolution in some cases, can also exhibit spatial fluctuations, thus affecting the LSS on both counts.
+Such fluctuations can arise either from a non-minimal coupling of the field to gravity~\citep[see e.g.][]{Amendola:2003wa} or from the field adopting a low characteristic speed of sound~\citep[see e.g.][]{Gleyzes:2014rba}.
+If this field also ends up coupled to the matter sector, it can mediate an additional `fifth force', and if it is then also coupled to baryons, it must be screened at small scales to evade stringent constraints from Solar System tests of gravity~\citep{Will:2005va}.
 This is typically achieved by including a screening mechanism that suppresses this force locally~\citep{Brax:2013ida}.

 These extensions typically induce specific phenomenological effects on the observables of interest.
 These include scale-dependent modifications to the linear growth of structure, characteristic of $f(R)$-gravity theories~\citep{Carroll:2006jn, Hu:2007nk}, as well as scale-independent enhancements of the linear growth, as seen in the Dvali–Gabadadze–Porrati (DGP) braneworld model~\citep{Dvali:2000hr}.
 Scalar-tensor modifications to gravity generally fall within one of these two categories.
 A set of theoretically viable models can be found within the Horndeski class of theories~\citep{Horndeski:1974wa}, which has been extensively studied and constrained~\citep[see][for a review]{Koyama:2015vza}.
 This class includes both modifications to gravity, typically characterised by direct couplings to the gravitational sector and dark energy models.
-In more exotic models, dark energy can also be coupled to dark matter in various ways~\citep{Pourtsidou:2013nha}, which may not necessarily impact the \LCDM background expansion~\citep[see for example][]{Simpson:2010vh}.
+In more exotic models, dark energy can also be coupled to dark matter in various ways~\citep{Pourtsidou:2013nha}, which might not necessarily impact the \LCDM background expansion~\citep[see e.g.][]{Simpson:2010vh}.